Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Turn 2:

-By framing harmful requests as creative writing, the attacker bypasses content filters.
+By framing the harmful request as creative writing and building rapport first, the attacker bypasses content filters that would have caught the direct request.

 Defense Strategy 1: Input Validation and Filtering